koctukk-eng/tg-vacancy-public-monitor/README.md

 Claude chat that generated your config for a replacement source.

 **Nothing has arrived in the bot for hours**
-This is normal on the very first run (see step 8), and also normal in general for narrow niches — matching postings might only show up every few hours or days across all your channels combined, not as a steady stream.
+This is normal on the very first run (see step 7), and also normal in general for narrow niches — matching postings might only show up every few hours or days across all your channels combined, not as a steady stream.
 To confirm the system is actually alive rather than silently
 broken: Actions → Test Setup → Run workflow.

-**getUpdates returns `{"ok":true,"result":[]}`**
+**Test Setup says "No messages found" when detecting chat_id** You haven't messaged your bot yet (or the message didn't go through).
-You haven't messaged the bot yet, or you did but checked `getUpdates` before the message actually went through.
-Message the bot, wait a couple seconds, refresh the page.
+Open Telegram, find your bot by its username, send it any message like "hello", then re-run the Test Setup workflow.

 **After uploading files, the `.github` folder isn't showing up** Common issue: Mac/Windows file managers hide folders starting with a dot